 In the 1980s, technology and efficient equipment changed the meatpacking industry by increasing worker speed and productivity while cutting labor costs.
 Small, local, and regional companies found it difficult to compete and were bought out by giants such as Tyson and Smithfield.
 These and other mega-corporations controlled more than 80 percent of the market.
 Faster processing with heavy equipment, however, meant more hazardous working conditions for workers.

 The UFCW today is the largest private-sector union in the United States representing 1.3 million professionals.

 Workers have lost power at the bargaining table because giant meatpacking and food companies are determined than ever to keep labor costs as low as possible and production as high as possible.
 Companies hire cheap labor, maintain high line speeds, and demand cuts in wages and benefits from unionized facilities.
 Some companies hire undocumented immigrants who work for low wages and are unaware of their rights and U.S. labor laws.

 However, the UFCW continues to represent the workers and families of America.
-Recent items that the union has addressed include the 2018 Farm Bill that poposed cuts to SNAP, a program that provides food to millions in need put food and creates sustainable jobs in food processing plants, distribution centers, and grocery stores.
+Items that the union has addressed include the 2018 Farm Bill that proposed cuts to SNAP, a program that provides food to millions in need put food and creates sustainable jobs in food processing plants, distribution centers, and grocery stores.

-The Union has also addressed Amazon's plans to introduce cashierliess technology at Whole Foods, which would threaten the jobs of thousands of U.S. workers, and Amazon's plans to remove eligibility for bonuses and stock awards for workers once the compay raises its minimum wage to $15 per hour.
+The Union has also addressed Amazon's plans to introduce cashier-less technology at Whole Foods, which would threaten the jobs of thousands of U.S. workers, and Amazon's plans to remove eligibility for bonuses and stock awards for workers once the company raises its minimum wage to $15 per hour.

 The Union is also fighting for changes in the North American Free Trade Agreement that would require Country of Origin Labeling (COOL) whereby meat sold at retail would have a label informing consumers of the country where the product was sourced.